If you want to write more books, blog posts, or papers, writing faster is the key to unlock your goals.

 - Write the title of your story at the top of a page.

 - On each line, write a subset of your total word count.
-1000, 2000, 3000.
-500, 1000, 1500.
-Either or.
+For example: 1,000, 2,000, 3,000.

-There you have it.
 Be consistent.
 Don’t be too hard on yourself.
 Use the Pomodoro Technique.
 Challenge yourself to beat your own word count score.
 Practice makes perfect.
 That’s how to write faster.